 Tennessee loves Target.
 I support the company's transgender-inclusive policies and I will continue to shop at their stores.

-Carrie Allison signed Governor Haslam, Keep listening and oppose HB2414 2016-04-17 18:14:43 -0500This comes from a conservative voting transgender woman.
+Carrie Cleveland signed Governor Haslam, Keep listening and oppose HB2414 2016-04-17 18:14:43 -0500This comes from a conservative voting transgender woman.
 This is a stupidly d ball that will make Tennessee look bad all over the world.lease do the right thing and veto it out of its misery.
 Thank you.